Richard Pevear and Larissa Volokhonsky: Reception

-Pevear and Volokhonsky have won awards for their translations and garnered a lot of critical praise.
+Pevear and Volokhonsky have won awards for their translations and garnered critical praise.
 Writing in the Los Angeles Times, professor of Slavic languages and translator Michael Henry Heim praised their Fyodor Dostoevsky translations, stating "the reason they have succeeded so well in bringing Dostoevsky into English is not that they have made him sound bumpy or unnatural but that they have managed to capture and differentiate the characters' many voices."
 George Woodcock, a literary critic and essayist, wrote in The Sewanee Review that their Dostoevsky translations "have recaptured the rough and vulgar edge of Dostoevsky's style...
 [T]his tone of the vulgar that [made] Dostoevsky's writings... sometimes so poignantly sufficient and sometimes so morbidly excessive...
 [They have] retranslat[ed] Dostoevsky into a vernacular equal to his own."
 In 2007, critic James Wood wrote in The New Yorker that their Dostoevsky translations are "justly celebrated" and argued that previous translators of Leo Tolstoy's work had "sidestepp[ed] difficult words, smooth[ed] the rhythm of the Russian, and eliminat[ed] one of Tolstoy's most distinctive elements, repetition," whereas Pevear and Volokhonsky's translation of War and Peace captured the "spirit and order of the book."
 Literary critic Harold Bloom admired Pevear and Volokhonsky's translations of Russian classics, writing in his posthumously published book The Bright Book of Life: Novels to Read and Reread that he is "among their thousands of grateful debtors."

-However, their work has not been without negative criticism.
+However, their work also has its critics.
 Writing in The New York Review of Books in 2016, the critic Janet Malcolm argued that Pevear and Volokhonsky "have established an industry of taking everything they can get their hands on written in Russian and putting it into flat, awkward English".
-Some translators have voiced similar criticism, both in Russia and in the English-speaking world.
 The Slavic studies scholar Gary Saul Morson has written in Commentary that Pevear and Volokhonsky translations "take glorious works and reduce them to awkward and unsightly muddles".
+Morson, in fact, advises that "readers should never choose a translation by P&V if another exists".
 Criticism has been focused on the excessive literalness of the couple's translations and the perception that they miss the original tone of the authors.
+Linguist John McWhorter has also criticized their literalness, adding that, "surprisingly often", they "miss basic nuances of how Russian even works".

 Their 2010 translation of Boris Pasternak's Doctor Zhivago met with adverse criticism from Pasternak's niece, Ann Pasternak Slater, in a book review for The Guardian, but earned praise for "powerful fidelity" from Angela Livingstone, a Ph.D. and translator who has translated some of Pasternak's writings into English, in The Times Literary Supplement.